obalderes/project1-pd7/GROUP_2/GroupConvo.md

 code that parses through it, but for the time being, I hard-coded one question.

+So far, I have a page under the branch /rate that has a place to type in some info about who's being rated (I called this username) and a sample question and set of radio buttons.
+Nothing happens when you click rate, yet.

 ---DK--10.1--12:30am---(I'm thinking we can sign like this and keep adding on to this file, so there's a way to keep all our thoughts together)